 This project will result in a national framework document to articulate what social capital (people connections) and social infrastructure (places where people connect) mean to Australians.

-In addition, it will provide pilot data mapping from Professor Daniel Aldrich’s social capital heatmapping (bonding, bridging and linking social ties) and social infrastructure mapping across three pilot communities in South Australia – Adelaide CBD, Kangaroo Island and Whyalla.
+In addition, it will provide pilot data mapping from Professor Daniel Aldrich’s social capital research (bonding, bridging and linking social ties) and social infrastructure mapping across three pilot communities in South Australia – Adelaide CBD, Kangaroo Island and Whyalla.

 This project will benefit all Australians.